 The focus of the Postgraduate Certificate is the development of your own educational practice.
 We explore strategies for teaching in academic and clinical environments, including one-to-one, small group and large group teaching methods.
 We introduce you to educational theories and models, considering how they can help you develop your approaches to teaching, learning support and assessment.
-For those who wish to progress to the diploma there is the opportunity to extend and develop your practice as an educator, educational leader and faculty developer.
+For those who wish to progress to the Postgraduate Diploma there is the opportunity to extend and develop your practice as an educator, educational leader and faculty developer.

-The Postgraduate Diploma adds to the core learning in the Postgraduate certificate but offers opportunities to extend expertise in curriculum design, assessment practices, faculty development and educational supervision (i.e. longitudinal roles that include mentoring, supervision and appraisal of doctors in training and medical students).
+The Postgraduate Diploma adds to the core learning in the Postgraduate Certificate but offers opportunities to extend expertise in curriculum design, assessment practices, faculty development and educational supervision (i.e. longitudinal roles that include mentoring, supervision and appraisal of doctors in training and medical students).
 This will build upon and strengthen the strong appreciation of the ways learning is supported in clinical environments that arises from the Postgraduate Certificate.

 All three programmes have been developed to meet the new Generic Professional Capabilities Framework, launched by the GMC in 2017 (see below).
-This extends educator development into training programmes of all specialties: it has to be integrated into all specialty training curriculum by 20205.
-The Postgraduate Certificate reflects mainly on Learning Environment and Culture, Supporting Learners and supporting educators.
+This extends educator development into training programmes of all specialities: it has to be integrated into all speciality training curricula by 2025.
+The Postgraduate Certificate reflects mainly on Learning Environment and Culture, Supporting Learners and Supporting Educators.
 The design of the Postgraduate Diploma reflects the increasing emphasis placed on educational and educational leadership roles.

-&lt;sup>1 GMC (2017) Generic Professional Capabilities Framework.
-Accessed at: http://www.gmcuk.org/Generic professional capabilities framework 0517.pdf 70417127.pdf
+GMC (2017) Generic Professional Capabilities Framework.
+Accessed at: www.gmcuk.org/Generic professional capabilities framework 0517.pdf 70417127.pdf